A Guest Testimony from Oguta George Brother Oguta contacted me…

 In the Philadelphia Inquirer photographed above, there’s a great truth: PEACE comes after the surrender.

 Let’s take a close look at how you can find peace, even when life doesn’t make sense because of your unpredictable, painful circumstances or if you just don’t feel like obeying God and submitting to Him.

 Ending Our Trench Warfare with God

 Picture everything described below in your mind, as if you are there.
 Fire up your most vivid imagination.

 Imagine yourself now in a deep trench during a different war—the dreadful ground warfare of World War I.

 Peering over the top of the trench, about one hundred paces away, you can see an enemy line.
 There together behind the enemy line, stand God the Father and His Son, Jesus Christ.

 What?
 Well, yes.

 When life becomes painful, we duck down into our trench as we try to hide our unbelieving, angry thoughts from God.
-We may be trying to be faithful to God—on some level—but our hearts cling to our resentment.
+We may be trying to be faithful to God, but often our hearts cling to our resentment and opposition to God.

 Sometimes in boldness, we peek over our trench wall with an angry face, shaking a fist.